apcurium/resxible/README.md

 * add the nuget package XYZ to your common project which contains the RESX file

 ###from the binaries
-* downlaod the latest binaries here and unzip the content into your common project which contains the RESX file
+* download the latest binaries here and unzip the content into your common project which contains the RESX file

 ##Resources Generation
 * modify the Generate.sh and/or the Genearte.bat files under the *Localization* folder to target your resx file and the correct path for your iOS and Android projects